IvelinP30/TechBuy/src/frontend/README.md

 4. Build for production: yarn build --prod
 5. Serve the application locally: yarn start

-Steps To Run Both Frontend and backedn as single jar:
+Steps To Run Both Frontend and backend as single jar:
 1. Build: Go to TechBuy directory and run command:  mvn clean install
 2. Run : Go to target folder and run java -jar techbuy-1.0.0-SNAPSHOT-runner.jar

-The app will be available at http://localhost:4200.
+The app will be available at http://localhost:8080.

 ## Usage

 Once the app is running locally:

-- Open your browser and visit http://localhost:4200.
+- Open your browser and visit http://localhost:8080.
 - You will be prompted to log in using Microsoft Authentication.
 - You can switch languages between Bulgarian and English via the language selector.
 - Dark mode can be toggled through the theme switcher in the UI.